infernojs/inferno/README.md

 #### Webpack

-Use the following configuration in your Webpack build:
+Use the following configuration in your Webpack build for production build:

 ```js
   ...